AcaciaLinux/leaf/README.md

 - /etc/leaf will be manipulated

-- /var/cache/leaf will be manipulates
+- /var/cache/leaf will be manipulated

 - Anything else install scripts may do